 - Make a pact with your 12-Step sponsor that you’ll call when you feel on the verge of relapse or are experiencing overwhelming craving for heroin and believe you won’t be able to stop yourself from using.

 - Have a family conference with your therapist where you all discuss relapse prevention and what to do in case of overdose.
-There needs to be clear understanding of what steps to take so that family members or loved ones know exactly what to do if you use heroin and overdose.

 - When you feel like you have to use, or know the symptoms that you’re experiencing mean you’re going to use within a short time, go see your relapse buddy or go to a 12-Step meeting immediately.
-Being around others in your support system can hopefully help you maintain your resolve to stay clean.

 - If using is not if, but when, make sure you’re never alone when you do it.